 Pathrise is a full service organization that works with data scientists on each step of their job search.
-Fellows work with their mentors in workshops and 1-on-1 on career and industry-specific curriculum including resume & LinkedIn optimization, behavioral interview preparation, technical concepts and interview practice, negotiation, and more.
+Fellows work with their mentors in workshops and 1-on-1 on career and industry-specific curriculum.
+This includes resume & LinkedIn optimization, behavioral interview preparation, technical concepts and interview practice, negotiation, and more.

-Advancing technical skills is a crucial component of landing a job as a data scientist, so fellows in our program can use SQLZoo, as well as our technical workshops, to advance their data science skills.
+Advancing technical skills is a crucial component of landing a job as a data scientist.
+Fellows in our program can use SQLZoo, as well as our technical workshops, to advance their data science skills.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows interview scores double.

 If you are interested in optimizing your job search by working 1-on-1 with a mentor, become a Pathrise fellow.